miso-lims/walkthroughs/3-0-libraries.md

 1. Repeat for all the libraries.
 1. Click _Save_.

-## What is the importance of selecting a study since it prevents the Sequencing stage from adding pools to the lane containers?
+## What is the importance of selecting a study since it prevents the sequencing stage from adding pools to the lane containers?
 The study is important for submitting to the ERA.
-Although we are not using that feature of MISO, there's no easy way to disable it.
+Although we are not using that feature of MISO, it's required that all projects have at least one study and that it is required when adding a pool to a lane.

 < <a href="2-0-samples">Samples tutorial</a> | <a href="index">Home</a> | <a href="4-0-sequencing">Sequencing tutorial</a> >